Mosiddiq1/Mosiddiq1/README.md

 - 👋 Hi, I’m Omar
-- 👀 I’m aspiring to be a business analyst/ data analyst
+- 👀 I’m aspiring to be a data analyst
 - 🌱 I’m currently learning excel, SQL,python and power bi software.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/omar-siddiq-ba411b215/